Left 4 Dead 2 in VR: The Co-op Classic That Refuses to Die

 There’s something almost perfect about facing down a zombie horde in virtual reality.
 The panic of hearing a Hunter’s scream from above.
 The frantic reload as a Tank barrels through a concrete wall.
 The desperate communication with three friends who are equally overwhelmed.
 Left 4 Dead 2 was already one of gaming’s finest co-op experiences.
 In VR, it becomes something else entirely—a physical, visceral test of coordination under pressure that flatscreen simply cannot replicate.

-What This VR Route Actually Is
+What This VR Option Actually Is

 It provides: